I Dream of Genie: Plot

 George P. Hanley, a shy office worker, shops for a birthday gift for Ann Lawson, the secretary in the office where he works.
 The gift store has just received a heavily soiled oil lamp as part of a random assortment from a distributor.
 Believing it to be worthless, the owner smooth-talks George into buying the lamp for $20.
 He takes it to work, but is beaten to the punch by his brash co-worker Roger, who gives Ann a skimpy nightgown.
 After Ann thanks Roger with a kiss, a despondent George takes the lamp home.
 When George rubs the lamp while cleaning it, a genie emerges.
 While he only offers one wish rather than the traditional three, he gives George time to consider what he should wish for.

 Throughout the evening and next day, George considers his choices through various daydreams.
 He first thinks about wishing for love and dreams of being married to Ann as a successful movie star who will not be torn away from her career.
 However, George discovers she is having an affair with fellow movie star Roger.
 He concludes that in any circumstance, he would ultimately lose a woman like Ann.

-The next day, as Roger is in the boss's office discussing a promotion to head bookkeeper - a position George believes he is up for as well - George contemplates having money.
+The next day, as Roger is in the boss's office discussing a promotion to head bookkeeper – a position George believes he is up for as well – George contemplates having money.
 He dreams of being wealthy tycoon G. Peter Hanley, with Roger as his chauffeur and Ann as his financial assistant.
 However, he slowly realizes that being able to immediately buy anything he wants without having to wait or struggle for it, and having the capacity to give away vast sums is unsatisfying.
 He awakes from this fantasy to the news that Roger has won the promotion.

 While taking his dog Attila on a walk, George considers power as his third prospective wish and imagines being President of the United States.
 Though initially successful, he is soon paralyzed by indecision when faced with a global UFO crisis.
 George realizes the problem with all three wishes is that while his circumstances change, he himself remains a loser, and that he can only improve his life by changing himself.
 This inspires him to finally decide on a wish.

 Sometime later, a homeless man finds the lamp in a garbage can and polishes it.
 The genie who emerges is George, accompanied by Attila, who offers three wishes to the finder on the condition that the lamp be returned to the alley afterwards for another needy person to find.

 Closing narration

-Mr. George P. Hanley, former vocation: jerk.
+Mr. George P. Hanley, former vocation: doormat.
 Present vocation: genie.
 George P. Hanley: a most ordinary man whom life treated without deference, honor or success, but a man wise enough to decide on a most extraordinary wish that makes him the contented, permanent master of his own altruistic Twilight Zone.